The 6 best alternatives to Toptal|Sites similar to Toptal

 We have compiled information on different freelance marketplaces over the years and have decided to write the best alternatives to Toptal article to provide helpful information so people can make the most informed decision when choosing a freelance marketplace to buy or sell services on.
 Below, you will find our recommended platforms if you’re looking for an alternative to Toptal.

-The 5 Best Alternatives to Toptal
+The 6 best alternatives to Toptal

 1. ComeUp